awonak/awsm-fluid/README.md

 # AWSM - Fluid

+> [!NOTE]
+> This project is a work in progress and may contain errors.

-3u 12hp Arduino based multi-purpose utility module
+3u 12hp Arduino based multi-purpose utility module.

 ## Features